travisseymour/useful_stuff/docs/debian_setup.md

 ## Mullvad Browser

-> Privacy-focused web browser with anti-tracking and fingerprinting defenses. ⚠️ It won't run unless there is an active VPN!
+> Privacy-focused web browser with anti-tracking and fingerprinting defenses.
+It may not run unless there is an active VPN!

 - Download the Mullvad signing key
 ```bash